RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 - Texture filtering, mirroring, or repeating behavior
 - Animation system adjustments, tweak the max bone influences per vertex from 1-4
 - Winding order of triangles, backface culling
+### Animation Interpolation
+Original implementation is completely keyframe driven animation.
+This feature would allow interpolation between keyframes to smooth transitions between.
+Some research is necessary to provide the requirements and limitations of this system, such as the kinds of interpolation (or only supporting those built-in to GLTF), blending, etc.
 ### Animation Blending
 Support blending for animations between 2 (or N) number of states.
 If [[#3D Data Access in Code]] is done, it may be possible to omit this entirely and leave it up to the user to handle themselves.
 ### Support for Multiple Viewports or Cameras